Do you need to contact a courthouse?

 Online search and copy court documents

-Legal practitioners and members of the public can now apply online to access files in criminal matters and also in civil court cases in the Brisbane Supreme and District courts.
+Legal practitioners and members of the public can now apply online to access files in criminal matters and in civil court cases in all Supreme and District Courts statewide.
+Following the success of the service in the Brisbane registry it has been expanded and is now available in all Supreme and District Court registries.

 The number of courthouses where you can access secure, fast Wi-Fi is growing by the day.
 Practitioners can now request a Username and Password from an online Courts Wi-Fi Self Service Portal.
 Self represented litigants can also request access to this service from the Registry counter at Wi-Fi equipped courts.